 - Crash investigation.
 Your attorney can help collect evidence from the scene and from witnesses to determine if drugs may have been a factor in the crash, such as a failure to apply the brakes or swerving dangerously between lanes.

-Our firm has helped many accident victims get the justice and compensation they deserved after a serious injury.
+Our truck accident lawyer in Seminole, FL has helped many accident victims get the justice and compensation they deserved after a serious injury.
 Since we work on a contingency-fee basis, we don't collect any fees until your case is won.
 Simply fill out the quick contact form on this page to set up your consultation with a truck crash attorney.